School Association & Board

 Paul M. Southwick

 Paul is a chartered accountant, journalist and test pilot.
 He is of German heritage and was previously an officer of Allianz AG in Munich and CFO / company secretary for ASX listed entities.
 Published internationally on business, aviation and culture topics, Paul is a business consultant, company director, and Vice-Chair of the Graduate Union of Melbourne University.

-Eleanor joined the board in 2015 and is currently a management consultant working in the education sector for KPMG.
+Eleanor joined the board in 2015 and currently leads the Centre for Evaluation and Research at the Victorian Department of Health and Human Services.
 Eleanor worked in a variety of roles in the Victorian Department of Education and Training (DET) including as Acting Director of Performance Insights and senior positions in the Higher Education and Skills Group, and Infrastructure and Financial Services Group.
-Eleanor has extensive experience in data analysis, strategic policy development, research and evaluation, and stakeholder engagement and will focus on the secondary school development.
+Eleanor has extensive experience in data analysis, strategic policy development, research and evaluation, and stakeholder engagement.